Former students and employees and their last known whereabouts

 Bradsher Wilkins (undergrad assistant) – farming

 Xueyang (Sara) Wang (undergrad assistant)— went on to be a Baldwin Scholar at Duke University, graduating in 2014.
 All-time smartest shoot bagger on Team Corn (tied with Myles).
-Now a student at Johns Hopkins Med School!
+Graduated from Johns Hopkins Med School!
 We could not be more proud!

 Monica Hodge (undergrad assistant)- finishing up NCSU, looking for grad school in microbiology (not corn breeding).